aspose-barcode/Aspose.BarCode-Products/barcode/net/generate/_index.md

 {{% blocks/products/pf/feature-page-section  h2="QR Code Generation" %}}

-.NET BarCode API also supports 2D symbologies including Aztec, DataMatrix, PDf417 and QR code.
-Process of creating QR code is almost same i.e create BarcodeGenerator class object, set the relevant parameters of the same object like QrEncodeMode, QrECIEncoding, XDimension etc. and finally save into the required image format.
-Developers can also generate many other popular barcode symbologies listed below.
+.NET BarCode API also supports different 2D symbologies, including Aztec, DataMatrix, PDF417, and QR code.
+The process of creating QR codes is similar to that described above.
+Namely, it is necessary to create a BarcodeGenerator class object, set the relevant parameters for this object, such as QrEncodeMode, QrECIEncoding, XDimension, and others.
+Finally, the generated barcode can be saved in the required image format.
+Developers can also generate barcodes using many other widely used barcode symbologies listed below.